cobianzo/wp-env-sidebar-related-article/README.md

 npm run up (or > npx wp-env start)
 ```

-you'll see somethign like this, where the MySQL ports might change.
+you'll see something like this, where the MySQL ports might change.
 ```
 WordPress development site started at http://localhost:8890 WordPress test site started at http://localhost:8891